zplusfour/aardvark/README.md

-# The Aardvark Programming Language
+# Aardvark, a new neat language

 ![Aardvark](images/aardvark.png)

+Wait for the description and the documentation, Aardvark is not done yet.